CSCfi/csc-user-guide/docs/apps/python-data.md

 ### Local storage

-Some nodes in Puhti have fast local storage which is useful for IO-intensive applications.
+Some nodes in Puhti-rhel7 have fast local storage which is useful for IO-intensive applications.
 See our [general instructions on how to take the fast local storage into use](../computing/running/creating-job-scripts-puhti.md#local-storage).